ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 ### 🌟 Reports
 If you would like to check your overall lyric/karaoke progress as a percentage of your whole music collection, run [report-lyric-and-subtitle-percentage-completion.bat](../BAT-and-UTIL-files-1/report-lyric-and-subtitle-percentage-completion.bat) from the root folder of your music collection.
 It generates a log file (```lyric-subtitle-compliance.log```) that allows you to track your progress over time.

-TODO, POSSIBLY CREATE THIS ONE: If you would like to check how many karaoke approvals you did on a certain day, just for that sense of accomplishment, run [report-lyric-approval-progress.bat](../BAT-and-UTIL-files-1/report-karaoke-approval-progress.bat), which will tell you how many lyric[less] approvals you did on a specific calendar day.
+: If you would like to check how many karaoke approvals you did on a certain day, just for that sense of accomplishment, run [report-lyric-approval-progress.bat](../BAT-and-UTIL-files-1/report-lyric-approval-progress.bat), which will tell you how many lyric[less] approvals you did on a specific calendar day.

 </details>